natcap/invest.users-guide/source/habitat_risk_assessment.rst

 Intermediate folder
 ^^^^^^^^^^^^^^^^^^^

-+ intermediate\\[first 8 characters of input layer name]_buff.shp
++ intermediate\\[first 8 characters of input layer name]_buff_s[stressor ID].shp

-  + For all layers where a buffer distance is specified in the "Habitat-Stressor Ratings Table" (input #5), there will be a vector layer with the buffer applied.
+  + For all layers where a buffer distance is specified in the Habitat-Stressor Ratings CSV Table (input #5), there will be a vector layer with the buffer applied.

-+ intermediate\\hab_[ID]

-  + These files are the rasterized copies of habitat inputs at 50m resolution.

-+ intermediate\\stress_[ID]

-  + After all the specified stressor layers have been buffered, these files are the rasterized copies at 50m resolution.

 + intermediate\\zs_H[ID].dbf